SWE-bench

 system_template: |

-You are a helpful assistant that can interact multiple times with a computer shell to solve programming tasks.
+You are a helpful assistant that can interact with a computer shell to solve programming tasks.

 instance_template: |